WuBingzheng/primitive_fixed_point_decimal/README.md

 compile time, refer to the `ConstScaleFpdec` example above.
 If it is known at runtime, refer to the `OobScaleFpdec` example above.

-Generally speaking, use *Floating-point* for library and *Floating-point* for application.
+Generally speaking, use *Floating-point* for library, and *Fixed-point* for application.

 Then make a choice: